-The application criteria have been established for the Residential Earthquake-Prone Building Financial Assistance Scheme.
+Applications are now open for the Residential Earthquake-prone Building Financial Assistance Scheme.

-The loan scheme, which was announced in Budget 2019, will help unit owner-occupiers in REPBs facing hardship over earthquake strengthening costs – particularly those in areas of high seismic risk.
+The Residential Earthquake-prone Building Financial Assistance Scheme (the Scheme), which was announced in Budget 2019, will help unit owner-occupiers in residential earthquake-prone buildings facing hardship over earthquake strengthening costs – particularly those in areas of high seismic risk.

 - the inability to obtain finance for EPB seismic retrofit from a Reserve Bank of New Zealand registered bank or non-bank deposit taker; or

 - where finance from one of the above entities can be obtained it is conditional upon the unit being sold when the building is no longer earthquake-prone; or

 - where finance from one of the above entities can be obtained, but would cause the owner significant financial hardship.

 - have an adequate financial standing, based on not being:

 - in default of a mortgage, charge, or another security